 Unfortunately, occasional boat and ship wakes are inevitable in almost all of the anchorages, so don’t expect complete tranquility.

 Ayala Cove on Angel Island is the most protected anchorage in the entire central bay area.
 There’s no real anchorage here, because the small cove has been filled with docks and moorings.
-You can use the docks only during the day ($10 fee for all or any part of the day), but you can stay on a mooring overnight ($20 per night May 15 – Sept.
-15, and $15 per night the rest of the year).
+You can use the docks from 8 AM to sunset ($15 fee for all or any part of the day), but you can stay on a mooring overnight ($30 per night all year round).

 Richardson Bay, between Sausalito and Belvedere, is the anchorage closest to the Golden Gate.
 It has space for hundreds of boats.
 While not fully protected from wakes and chop, in most weather it is quite comfortable.